IanCWells/CodeBlog/SemanticSearch.md

 **And this, how do you feel after reading this?**
 Try harder.

-If you’re anything like me, you probably aren’t feeling great.
 Both phrases make me feel inadequate, with the silver lining being that each phrase is **semantically similar**.

 A pretrained embedding model expresses its feelings in **vectors**.
 Specifically, passing the string **“You are not good enough.”** through an embedding model will output a **multi-dimensional vector** (fancy for a really long list of numbers).